 - F1.
-Reporting institutions which have obtained approval from the MA for using internal models to measure exposure to market risk, subject to the approval of the MA, may use a VaR model, as an alternative to the use of standard supervisory haircuts, to reflect the price volatility of the exposure and the collateral for repo-style transactions covered by a valid bilateral netting agreement on a counterparty-by-counterparty basis.
-Correlation effects between security positions should be taken into account. - F2.
-The quantitative and qualitative criteria for recognition of a VaR model for repo-style transactions are substantially similar to those for recognition of an internal model for market risk, except the requirement of minimum holding period.
-For repo-style transactions, the minimum holding period is five business days.
-The minimum holding period should be adjusted upward where the liquidity of the instruments concerned does not justify a 5-day holding period.
-The criteria for recognition of internal models are set out in Schedule 3 of the Banking (Capital) Rules. - F3.
-As one of the initial and on-going recognition criteria, institutions intending to use or using VaR models should prove the quality of the models to the MA through back-testing the models' output using a sample of 20 counterparties with data covering a one-year period.
-These counterparties should include the 10 largest as determined by the institution according to its own exposure measurement approach and another 10 selected at random.
-For each day and for the sample of 20 counterparties (collectively referred to in this Annex as counterparty portfolio), the institution should compare the previous day's VaR estimate for the previous day's exposure to the counterparty portfolio to the actual change in the value of the previous day's exposure.
-This change is the difference between the net value of the previous day's exposure using today's market prices and the net value of that exposure using the previous day's Where this difference exceeds the previous day's VaR market prices. estimate, an exception occurs.
-Depending on the number of exceptions in the observations for the 20 counterparties over the most recent 250 trading days (i.e. a total of 5,000 observations), the output of the VaR model should be scaled up by using a multiplier as provided in the following table:
+Reporting institutions which have obtained approval from the MA for using internal models to measure market risk exposures may, with the approval of the MA, use a VaR model instead of standard supervisory haircuts for the purposes of calculating the net credit exposure to a given counterparty under repo-style transactions covered by a valid bilateral netting agreement. - F2.
+The quantitative and qualitative criteria for recognition of a VaR model for repo-style transactions are substantially similar to those for an internal model for market risk, except the requirement of minimum holding period which is five business days for repo-style transactions..
+The minimum holding period should be adjusted upward if the liquidity of the securities concerned does not justify a 5-day holding period.
+Moreover, the VaR model should take into account the correlation effects between securities positions.
+The criteria for recognition of internal models are set out in Schedule 3 to the BCR. - F3.
+It is one of the initial and on-going recognition criteria that institutions intending to use or using VaR models should prove the quality of the models to the MA through back-testing the models' output using data covering at least a one-year period.
+The back-testing should cover a number of representative counterparty portfolios (whether actual or hypothetical) which have been chosen based on the sensitivity of the portfolios to the material risk factors and correlations to which the institutions are exposed. - F4.
+Institutions adopting VaR models may calculate their net credit exposure to a counterparty arising from repo-style transactions covered by a valid bilateral netting agreement using the following formula: